What is tune-up

 How often should I get an HVAC tune-up?

-Most experts recommend getting an HVAC tune-up once or twice a year, typically in the spring and fall.
+Most HVAC manufacturers and industry experts recommend getting a tune-up once a year, typically in the spring or fall before the peak heating or cooling season.

-While some basic maintenance tasks can be done DIY, it's generally recommended to have a professional HVAC technician perform a full tune-up to ensure it's done properly and safely.
+While some basic maintenance tasks like changing air filters can be done by homeowners, it's generally recommended to have a professional HVAC technician perform the full tune-up service.
+They have the expertise and specialized tools to properly inspect, clean, and adjust the system.

 Connect with certified professionals in your area